 The Scandi design palette was 50 shades of white so we had all the wood furniture already in the flat painted a mix of Annie Sloan paints: pure, original and old white.
 The floor was unified by using white washed wood effect laminate.
 And my mum raided her linen cupboard for mismatched white sheets and cushion covers.

 The window frames are black so I added some new modern dark grey lighting (IKEA HEKTAR pendant lamp and 3 spot ceiling track – fixed to the wall).
-There were only 2 dining chairs in the flat (which my mum shortened the covers for a more modern effect, also showing the wood of the legs) so I did add two new chairs from CASA which I shared in a CASA fan mail post this summer.
+There were only 2 dining chairs in the flat (which my mum shortened the covers for a more modern effect, also showing the wood of the legs) so I did add two new chairs from CASA.

 Here is the before and after kitchen, with the Farrow & Ball Railings walls.
 The dark grey spot lights, new VINDRUM hood and the white cupboard doors make this kitchen look modern and monochrome, perfect for a Scandi flat.